 Identifying registered recycled water carters

-Registered recycled water carters display a Western Water sticker with their permit number and expiry date.
+Registered recycled water carters display a Greater Western Water or Western Water sticker with their permit number and expiry date.

 We conduct random audits to check that water is taken and used appropriately by water carters.
 We also monitor standpipe sites and educate registered water carters to ensure recycled water is drawn appropriately.